vesuxyz/docs/blog/2026-01-22-Re7-pool-upgrade/index.md

 ![Migrate Button](migration.png)

 ## TL;DR

 - Re7 Labs’ remaining V1 pools are migrating to V2
-- The Re7 USDC V1 pool is being deprecated
 - Migration is live and handled directly in the app
 - Funds remain safe throughout